 In very mild cases, warm compresses can help unclog the follicles.
 Just don’t scrub like mom did!
 Left untreated, chin acne can become itchy, infected and very uncomfortable.
 In severe cases, the blackheads can form abscesses which can break open and form crusts.
 A bacterial infection can make things worse and require treatment with antibiotics.
 Some cats can benefit from a fatty acid supplement, especially Omega 3 fatty acids.
 You can get a fresh source of Omega 3s from sardines, herring and anchovies.

 Feline chin acne is a chronic condition which can be controlled but there is no cure for it.
 Kitties who are prone to this condition should have their chin cleaned regularly.
 Mom cleans Ocean’s chin with medicated wipes containing chlorhexidine.

 Mom used to feed us from stainless steel bowls but always thought they were too big for the amount of food we get.
 Then she found these white, restaurant grade plastic bowls which she loves because they are the perfect size for the couple of ounces of raw food we get twice a day.
-She didn’t see that it made any difference for Ocean but, between feline chin acne and whisker fatigue, she has decided to try something new.
-She saw a fun DIY project that we have been working on and hope to have it ready to show you for Caturday Art on Saturday.
+She didn’t see that it made any difference for Ocean but, between feline chin acne and whisker fatigue, she decided to look for something new.
+We now use small, glass dishes like the ones above.

 In the meantime, keep your chin clean!